Office hours: on leave term I, II in 2016-2017

-- Greg Wells, Shakespeare’s Doctor: John Hall’s Little Book of Cure (ongoing)
+- Greg Wells, Shakespeare’s Doctor: John Hall’s Little Book of Cure (completed 2017)

 - Anne Moeller, The Economics of Philanthropy: Halle Pietism and the Medical Trade to India (ongoing)

-- Elisabeth Wallmann, The Role of Insects in Eighteenth-Century French Political Economy (ongoing)
+- Elisabeth Wallmann, The Role of Insects in Eighteenth-Century French Political Economy (completed 2017)

 - Chris Hunt, The History of Colour in Seventeenth-Century England (ongoing)